 Bounded rational decision making models

 Obviously it would be optimal to buy a proper fitting shirt.
 But if the person is in a hurry and cannot wear a wet, coffee stained shirt, then buying the poorly fitting one is appropriate.
-This is an example of bounded rationality.
+This is called satisficing.

 This model originally was created by Vroom and Yetton in 1973 and later modified by Vroom and Jago.
 Basically there are five situations for making decisions, from a single individual making the decision, to an individual making the decision with varying amounts of input from the rest of the group, to the whole group making the decision.